 Most of the Costa del Sol belongs to Málaga Province, which incorporates popular towns such as Torremolinos, Fuengirola, Estepona, San Pedro de Alcántara, Mijas and Benalmádena.
 Marbella is probably the most well-known town along the Costa del Sol.
 Once a former fishermen’s village, it still preserves its historic centre but is more renowned as Spain’s number one party destination, thanks to its proximity to Puerto Banús and its vibrant restaurant and nightclub scene.
 Moving inland, you find picturesque villages such as Ronda, Gaucín, Ojén, Antequera and Casares.
 The Port of Málaga is one of the oldest in Spain and is a regular destination for luxury cruise ships bringing in thousands of tourists every year.

 Since the start of the tourist boom on the Costa del Sol in the 1950s, the region has appealed to foreigners not only as a holiday destination but also as an ideally located region to own a second home on the Mediterranean.
-According to the latest data from the Spanish Land Registry, around 9,200 homes were sold to international buyers in Málaga Province during 2018, representing 28% of all buyers within the province.
-Sales to foreigners in the province has more than doubled since 2012 when there around 4,300 sales transactions.
-The year when there was the greatest proportion of foreign buyers was in 2014 when they accounted for 34.5% (approx 7,500) of total sales.
-This was the year when most Spanish regions had seen prices bottom out and when the national market was at its slowest.
+Sales to foreigners in the province were around 9,2% of all buyers within the province.

 Looking at buyer nationalities, the British continue to be dominant in Andalucía.